top of page

 Preparation

-4. Remove the weight, pat the tofu dry with a dry paper towel, and slice it into 12 cubes.
-Place the cubes in a large zip-top bag, add 3 tablespoons of the sauce, seal the bag, and toss to coat.
-Set aside for 10 minutes to marinate.
-Meanwhile, bring a large pot of salted water to a boil.
+4. Unwrap the tofu and pat dry with paper towels.
+Cut into 12 even cubes.
+Place in a large zip-top bag, add 3 tablespoons of the sauce, seal, and toss to coat.
+Let marinate for 10 minutes.
+Meanwhile, bring a large pot of generously salted water to a boil.

-6. Heat 2 tablespoons vegetable oil in a cast iron or other heavy-bottomed skillet over medium-high heat until shimmering.
-Add the tofu cubes in a single layer and cook undisturbed until the bottoms are deep golden-brown, 2 to 3 minutes.
-Flip the tofu and continue to pan-fry until all sides are well-browned and crisp, 2 to 3 minutes per side.
-Transfer the browned tofu to a wire rack while you cook the soba noodles.
+6. Heat the canola or vegetable oil in a large cast-iron skillet over medium-high heat until shimmering.
+Add the tofu in a single layer and cook without moving until the bottoms are deeply golden, 2–3 minutes.
+Flip and continue to cook until all sides are golden and crisp, 2–3 minutes per side.
+Transfer to a wire rack.

-7. Add 1 (8 to 10-ounce) package dried soba noodles to the boiling water and cook according to package directions.
-Drain the noodles, add them immediately to the bowl of sauce (do not rinse), and toss well to coat.
-Add the shaved carrots and toss again.
+7. Cook the soba noodles in the boiling water per package directions.
+Drain immediately — do not rinse — and add directly to the bowl of sauce.
+Toss well to coat.
+Add the shaved carrot ribbons and toss again.

-8. Divide the noodles between 4 bowls.
-Top with the crispy tofu, sliced scallions, along with sesame seeds and red pepper flakes, if desired.
+8. Divide the noodles among 4 bowls.
+Top with the crispy tofu and sliced scallions.
+Scatter with sesame seeds and red pepper flakes.
+Serve immediately.

 Recent Posts